 - m = -7 / 5

-Therefore, the slope of the line is -7/5.
-This means that for every 5 units you move to the right along the line, you move 7 units down.
+That's why, the slope of the line is -7/5.
+What this tells us is for every 5 units you move to the right along the line, you move 7 units down.

 2. From the Equation of the Line (Slope-Intercept Form)